Select The Correct Statement About Lymph Transport

 The Future of Lymph Transport Research

-Research on lymph transport is ongoing and continues to shed light on the complexities of the lymphatic system.
+Research on lymph transport is ongoing and continues to walk through the complexities of the lymphatic system.
 Future research directions include:

 • Developing new imaging techniques to visualize lymph vessels and lymph flow in real-time.